-The grade of an endometrial cancer is based on how much the cancer forms glands that look similar to those found in normal, healthy endometrium.
+The grade of an endometrial cancer is based on how much the cancer cells are organized into glands that look like the glands found in a normal, healthy endometrium.

 Grades 1 and 2 endometrioid cancers are type 1 endometrial cancers.
-Type 1 cancers are usually not very aggressive and do not spread to other tissues quickly.
-Type 1 endometrial cancers are thought to be caused by excess estrogen.
-They sometimes develop from atypical hyperplasia, an abnormal overgrowth of cells in the endometrium (see the risk factors section).
+Type 1 cancers are usually not very aggressive and they don't spread to other tissues quickly.
+Type 1 endometrial cancers are thought to be caused by too much estrogen.
+They sometimes develop from atypical hyperplasia, an abnormal overgrowth of cells in the endometrium.
+(See Endometrial Cancer Risk Factors for more on this.)

 Uterine carcinosarcoma (CS) starts in the endometrium and has features of both endometrial carcinoma and sarcoma.
-In the past, CS was considered a type of uterine sarcoma, but doctors now believe that CS is a carcinoma that is abnormal and so no longer looks much like the cells it came from (poorly differentiated).
+(The sarcoma is cancer that starts in muscle cells of the uterus.)
+In the past, CS was considered a different type of uterine cancer called uterine sarcoma (see below), but doctors now believe that CS is an endometrial carcinoma that's so abnormal it no longer looks much like the cells it came from (it's poorly differentiated).

-Uterine CS is considered a type 2 endometrial carcinoma.
+Uterine CS is a type 2 endometrial carcinoma.
 CS tumors are also known as malignant mixed mesodermal tumors or malignant mixed mullerian tumors (MMMTs).
-They make up about 4% of uterine cancers.
+They make up about 3% of uterine cancers.

-Cancers that start in the cervix and then spread to the body of the uterus are different from cancers that start in the body of the uterus; they are described in Cervical Cancer.
+Cancers that start in the cervix and then spread to the uterus are different from cancers that start in the body of the uterus.
+They're described in Cervical Cancer.

 The American Cancer Society medical and editorial content team

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.